 LANGUAGE TESTS AND EXCEPTIONS

-Candidates should have passed one of the following tests of language abilities in English:
+Unless they have completed a degree taught wholly in English, candidates should have passed one of the following tests of language abilities in English:

 Minimum Score Required

 |(TOEFL) Test of English as a Foreign Language (internet-based)||

 |(CAE) Cambridge Advanced English Test||

 Candidates who at the time of interview have not passed one of these tests may take a test of English arranged at the School.
 Applicants should bear in mind that this could take place on a different day from the interview, which for foreign candidates could mean a stay of several extra days.

 The next English Entrance Examination will take place at the GSSR on :To be announced